ghitchens/elixirdaze_2017_demo/README.md

-# ElixirDaze 2017 Nerves Demo
+# ElixirDaze 2017 pi3 wifi/logging/remsh/cell demo

 This repo is the result of the live coding demo I gave at ElixirDaze 2017.
+It gets wifi, erlang distribution, remote shell, multicast logging, and cell discovery and metadata working on a pi3.

 This README contains the notes I used when live coding the demo here.
 The repo here is the result of following this script in a blank directory.